-While volunteering at the elementary school I was able to work with students on their reading, writing, and mathematics.
+I have worked with students on their reading, writing, and mathematics.
 When working with students on their reading I would try to show them sentence structure and how things in a story are connected.
 I have even tried making personal connections between the book and the student.
 I think that helps them understand the story better.
 When I teach math I like to explain what we are doing and why we are doing it.
 A lot of times, students have a hard time understanding math because no one really explained the “why” part.
-They’re just told they have to do math because they have to.
-I like to explain why we are doing what we are doing because it makes the child see math in a different light.
-Something I did while I was tutoring was I played hop scotch with the little girl.
-We went outside and drew the hop scotch in chalk, and then I would have her throw a rock.
-Whatever number she landed on she had to remember.
-Then she would start over and throw the rock again.
-Next she would multiply the two numbers.
-I thought this was a great way to teach multiplication.
-I think this is a great way to show kids learning can be fun.
-That’s my overall goal when I tutor, to show kids learning can be fun.
+I like to make my math lessons interactive and fun for students to learn.

 Part of my degree from community college was a class that focused on children with special needs.
 While in this class we talked about ADD and ADHD.
 I learned a lot about the disorders and the best ways to teach students with the disorders.
 If the child is hyperactive you can do an activity that will get them moving.
 An example of this would be going outside and playing hop scotch while doing multiplication problems.
 The child would throw a paper ball and where ever it lands is one number.
 Then they would throw the ball again and take that number and multiply it by the number from before.
 It is a great activity for a child with ADD/ADHD because it gets them moving.